Introduction

 Web analytics

-To understand and optimise web usage, as well as the measurement, collection, analysis, and reporting of web data.
+To understand and optimise web usage and the measurement, collection, analysis, and reporting of web data.

 Web forms

-An HTML or web form is where users enter their data and personal information, which is then sent to and processed on a server.
+In an HTML or web form, users enter their data and personal information, which is then sent to and processed on a server.
 For example, online users can share their name and email address to sign up for a subscription or place an order.

 Website audit